-As a Dallas Foundation Repair Company, we often visit many different neighborhoods in our great city.
+As a Dallas Foundation Repair Company (check out our homepage!), we often visit many different neighborhoods in our great city.
 We figured this would be a great opportunity to write about the different neighborhoods our wonderful city has to offer.

 If you are wondering where to live in Dallas, here are 14 neighborhoods to get you started.